Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 The Installation Reality Check

-Ductwork denial: Whole-house unit installed without checking static pressure first.
-System can’t breathe, efficiency tanks, equipment fails early.
+Ductwork problems.
+Whole-house unit bolted in without anyone checking static pressure first.
+System can’t move enough air, efficiency drops, and the equipment dies years early.

 Red Flags You’re Sized Wrong